 By selling your patent, you give up all rights as inventor, but you could gain an immediate lump sum of money without having to worry about whether the product is a commercial success.

-Names of Canadian manufacturers who might be interested in a new invention are available from a number of sources, including the Canadian Trade Index, issued by the Canadian Manufacturers' Association.
-Other sources of names are Fraser's Canadian Trade Directory and The Thomas Register of American Manufacturers.
-These publications are usually available in public libraries, and many are also available online.
+A number of sources can provide you with names of Canadian manufacturers who might be interested in a new invention.
+These sources include the Canadian Trade Index and thomasnet.com.
+Such publications are usually available in public libraries, and many are also available online.

-If you wish to make your patent available for sale or licensing, you can publicize your intentions through the Canadian Patent Office Record (CPOR) and the Canadian Patents Database.
-This is a good way to reach potential investors, since many business people, researchers and others consult this publication to keep in touch with new technology.
-You may place a sale/licence notice in the CPOR and the Canadian Patents Database on the Internet free of charge, if you make your request when you pay your fee on the grant of your patent.
+If you wish to make your patent available for sale or licensing, you can publicize your intentions through the Canadian Patent Office Record (CPOR).
+This is a good way to reach potential investors since many business people, researchers and others consult this publication to keep in touch with new technology.
+You may place a sale/licence notice in the CPOR on the Internet free of charge if you make your request when you pay your fee on the grant of your patent.
 At any other time, you must pay a fee for this notice.

-The Patent Office has no control over private organizations that promote inventions, and cannot advise you about them.
-Seek guidance from the Better Business Bureau of the city in which the organization is located, from your registered patent agent, or from the provincial department responsible for industry or consumer affairs.
+CIPO has no control over private organizations that promote inventions and cannot advise you about them.
+Seek guidance from the Better Business Bureau of the city in which the organization is located, from your registered patent agent or from the provincial department responsible for industry or consumer affairs.

-The Canadian Intellectual Property Office cannot assist inventors, financially or otherwise, to develop and market their inventions.
-However, other sources of financing, small business advice and support services are available on Industry Canada's website or by calling 1-800-328-6189.
+CIPO cannot assist inventors, financially or otherwise, to develop and market their inventions.
+However, other sources of financing, small business advice and support services are available on Innovation, Science and Economic Development Canada's website or by calling 1-800-328-6189.